Hello Low Food Labs

 With guidance of artisan baker Alice den Boer of Amarant bakery, our laborants have been experimenting and working with ancient grains like emmer, einkorn and spelt.
 Besides learning and exchanging between different professions, together we have developed a new set of recipes.
 Some of the results are already tangible: a lovely bread and a non- alcoholic aperitif made with red grains served at Restaurant Wils.
 With the insights from this Low Food Lab we aim to inspire you! - the (home)bakers, the fermentation enthusiasts, the foodies, the brewers and the (pastry)chefs.

-Check out the results in our first Low Food Lab publication.
+Check out the results of Low Food Lab: Grains.

 Low Food Lab: Okara